Ted Emery: Life and career

-Emery was featured in the Molly Meldrum television series, Molly, where his work as a director on Countdown was dramatised.
-Emery is credited with having helped to save many of the master videotapes of Countdown, including the first episode that was broadcast in colour.
+Emery was featured in the Molly Meldrum biopic television series, Molly, where his work as a director on Countdown was dramatised.
+He is credited with having helped to save many of the master videotapes of Countdown, including the first episode broadcast in colour.
 A large number of master videotapes recorded at the ABC between 1974 and 1978 were later erased and recycled during a management-initiated "economy drive" at the ABC, an action which Meldrum later criticised and said was "unforgivable".

-Emery moved to Queensland in 2008, and retired from film work by 2015.
+Emery moved to Queensland in 2008 and retired from television work by 2015.
+He died from cancer in Noosa on 3 March 2026.